 Eric Thomas, LT, USN

 Heather holds a B.S. in Forensic Science, Pennsylvania State University.
-She works as a Laboratory Technologist with Labcorp, St. Paul MN.
+She works as a Forensic Scientist in a State Crime Lab.
 Heather has traveled to Uganda providing health and hygiene education to school students.

 Special Advisors to the Board